Provable Convex Co-clustering of Tensors

+Third, in this paper we have focused on additive noise that is a zero-mean $M$-concentrated random variable.
+Real data, however, may not follow such a distribution motivating co-clustering procedures that can handle outliers.
+To address potential distributional departures, the CoCo framework could be extended to handle outliers by swapping the sum of squared residuals term in \Eqn{primal_objective_vec} with an analogous Huber loss or Tukey's Biweight function.

-Algorithmically, a distributed implementation of the CoCo estimator would increase its practical usefulness as data tensors will inevitably only increase in size.
-A natural approach would be to adopt an existing distributed version of the proximal gradient method, such as one the methods proposed by \cite{combettes2011proximal}, \cite{chen2012fast}, or \cite{li2013distributed}.
+Finally, while our first order algorithm for co-clustering tensors scales linearly in the size of the data, data tensors inevitably will only increase in size motivating the need for more scalable algorithms for computing the CoCo estimator.
+A natural approach would be to adopt an existing distributed version of the proximal methods, such as one the methods proposed by \cite{combettes2011proximal}, \cite{chen2012fast}, \cite{li2013distributed}, or \cite{Eckstein2017}.
+Another natural approach would be to investigate if stochastic versions of the recently proposed generalized dual gradient ascent \citep{HoLinJordan2019} could be adapted to compute the CoCo estimator.
+Additionally, in practice many data tensors that we would like to co-cluster may be very sparse.
+The first order algorithm presented here assumes the data tensor is dense.
+Consequently, an important direction of future work is to investigate alternative optimization algorithms that could leverage the sparsity structure within a data tensor.